esposem/MifGenerator/README.md

 ## Created by Emanuele Giuseppe Esposito on 07/21/2016

 This tool creates an Altera .mif (Memory Initialization File ) from an image file (.png,jpeg,.jpg).

+The image will be converted in grayscale therefore will be displayed in grayscale on the screen.

 More informations about .mif extension can be found [here](http://quartushelp.altera.com/15.0/mergedProjects/reference/glossary/def_mif.htm)

 [http://quartushelp.altera.com/15.0/mergedProjects/reference/glossary/def_mif.htm](http://quartushelp.altera.com/15.0/mergedProjects/reference/glossary/def_mif.htm)